Risk Assessment Training Course

 What are the General Principles of Prevention?

 These are nine principles set out in Schedule 3 of the SHWW Act 2005 that form a hierarchy of controls.
-They range from eliminating risks entirely to providing PPE as a last resort, through substitution and engineering controls.
+They range from eliminating risks entirely to providing PPE as a last resort, through substitution, engineering controls, and administrative measures.
 The course covers these principles in detail.

 How does risk assessment relate to the Safety Statement?